 CIVIL DISCOURSE WHISPER COURSE

-In the spring of 2019, the Kol Emeth community partnered with Congregation Gesher L’Torah of Alpharetta, GA to explore Mussar practice on civil discourse.
+In the fall of 2019, the Kol Emeth community is partnering with Rabbi Steve Wernick and Congregation Beth Tzedec of Toronto, Ontario to explore Mussar practice on civil discourse.

-Over a five-week period, participants used the Whisper Course format to explore what Judaism teaches about how we might speak and listen across political divides, both within our Kol Emeth / Gesher L’Torah communities and beyond.
+Over a three-week period, participants will use the Whisper Course format to explore what Judaism teaches about how we might speak and listen across political divides, both within our Kol Emeth / Beth Tzedec communities and beyond.

 Here’s how the Whisper Course format works: